 First and foremost just eyeball the corners of the fabric – if the corners form a right angle the fabric is cut properly

-you can look carefully at the lengthwise and crosswise thread and ensure that they are at right angles to each other.
+You can look carefully at the lengthwise and crosswise thread and ensure that they are at right angles to each other.
+You probably need your reading glasses for this, as it needs a close study.
 If the fabric is off grain they will be intersecting at a slanting or curved manner

 One better way is to pull a crosswise thread ( horizontal thread) fully across the fabric .
 When you do that, you get a small gap – cut through this gap.
 Now fold the fabric by the center selvedges together ; align and match the selvedges/ selvages perfectly.
 If you find that the edges you cut do not align perfectly ie they do not match you know you have an off grain fabric at hand.
 If everything matches, all is perfect.
 Go ahead and mark the fabric for sewing

 A similar method done in a slightly different way is to pull the crosswise thread as described earlier ; cut the fabric by this pulled thread and fold by the center to match the edges – crosswise and lengthwise.
 If the fabric is off the grain there will be wrinkles in the fabric near the center fold.
 This is going to be trouble as you sew